caelum/vraptor-brutauth/README.md

 ####How to create Simple Rules?

-You only need to create a class that implements `SimpleBrutauthRule` and annotate it with VRaptor's `@Component`.
+You only need to create a class that implements `SimpleBrutauthRule`.

 e.g.:

 ```
 import br.com.caelum.brutauth.auth.rules.SimpleBrutauthRule;
-import br.com.caelum.vraptor.ioc.Component;

-@Component
 public class CanAccess implements SimpleBrutauthRule {

 	private UserSession userSession;